Liv2107/Liv2107/README.md

 # Olivia Emms

-**BSc Computer Science Student | Aspiring Software Engineer**
+**BSc Computer Science Graduate | Aspiring AI/Data Engineer**

 Welcome to my GitHub!
-I am a final-year Computer Science student at Leeds Beckett University, actively seeking **Software Engineering internships for Summer 2025**.
-After completing my BSc, I plan to pursue an MSc in Advanced Computer Science.
+I have just completed my final-year at Leeds Beckett University studying BSc Computer Science.
+In September I will be starting my MSc Advanced Computer Science degree to expand my knowledge in the subject of AI.

 This portfolio showcases the **solo projects** I’ve developed throughout my academic journey.
 I have a strong interest for **Artificial Intelligence** and have explored this through my Dissertation and Python directories.

+🎓 My most recently complete project is my Production Project for my final-year at university.
+This project, which was graded 80%, showcases **Computer Vison**, **Colour matching algorithms**, and **Full stack development and deployment**.
-⚡ I am currently mainly working on the Dissertation directory. <br />
+⚡ I am currently mainly working on the AI_Project directory in which I wish to develop a mobile application using a trained CNN model. <br />
 🌱 I am learning more about the AI space and developing ML models in Python.